Contributing Gear Writer

 Yeti’s latest release is a bit of a game-changer when it comes to large coolers.
 Over the years the brand’s legion of fans gave feedback on what was missing in their line and what was important for a large-capacity cooler.
 The result is the Roadie 48 – a higher-profile wheeled cooler that uses the laws of physics to make life easier.

-Leverage can do wonders, and by having a cooler that is roughly a cube shape is more balanced and easier to move around.
+Leverage can do wonders, and having a cooler that is roughly a cube shape is more balanced and easier to move around.
 Where other coolers require you to lift one end to move them, with this rig you simply tilt and the wheels carry the brunt of the weight.
-Add in the extra-long telescoping handle and it’s surprisingly easy to wheel around this cooler even fully-loaded.
+Add in the extra-long telescoping handle and it’s surprisingly easy to wheel around this cooler even fully loaded.
 Having some height also allows for wine bottles to sit upright, and with additional dividers available, you can keep beverages and food separate with ease.
-Of course, all of this comes with YETI’s industry-leading reputation for quality and performance.
-With a 5-year warranty, you can feel safe that wherever you may want to bring this thing, you’ll be able to do so for a long time to come.

-This finished just behind our best overall beach cooler due to two important points.
+This finished just behind the RTIC Ultra-Light for Best All-Around due to two important points.
 One was that the telescoping handle would occasionally fill with sand, so if the beach is the primary destination for your cooler you might want something where the handle folds out, such as the RTIC or Pelican Elite.
 The other point was that the drain plug does not remain attached, so it’s prone to getting lost.
-This is true for all YETI coolers, and Pelican definitely gets a nod here where the drain plug has a leash to keep it attached at all times.
+This is true for all YETI coolers, and the Pelican Elite and RTIC Ultra-Light definitely get a nod because the drain plug has a metal leash to keep it attached at all times.
 Otherwise, the Roadie is the perfect large-scale mobile beach cooler.

 We found the 48 qt to be in the sweet spot for size vs portability, but if you need something a bit bigger, fear not, as it also comes in a 60 qt version.